Pin Gages vs. Optical Measurement for Small Diameter Tubing

-For example, small parts tubing often referred to as hypodermic tubing can be precision cut to length for use in medical devices requiring strength, uniformity, and corrosion resistance.
+For example, cutting metal tubes often referred to as hypodermic tubing can be precision metal cut to length for use in medical devices requiring strength, uniformity, and corrosion resistance.
 This includes devices for minimally invasive surgical and therapeutic applications such as:

 - Dental procedures